 10 Proven Techniques for De-Escalating Difficult Customer Situations

-Why De-Escalation Techniques in Customer Service Matter
+Why De-Escalation Techniques in Customer Service Matter in 2025

 Let’s be honest—no one likes dealing with angry customers.